 L.A.
-County Sheriff’s Department Offers $10,000 Reward for Information in Ongoing Murder Investigation
+County Sheriff’s Department Announces $10,000 Reward in 2012 Killing of Norwalk Tow-Truck Driver

-The Los Angeles Sheriff’s Department approved a $10,000 reward Thursday in exchange for information about the 2012 killing of a Norwalk tow truck driver.
+The Los Angeles County Sheriff’s Department announced a $10,000 reward Thursday in exchange for information about the 2012 killing of a Norwalk tow truck driver.

 The money reward, which was approved by the L.A.
 County Board of Supervisors, was announced exactly six years after the death of 22-year-old Robert Garcia.